 5. Paris Las Vegas

 Transport yourself to France by visiting replicas of the Arc de Triomphe and the Eiffel Tower at Paris Las Vegas.
 This hotel and casino has great photo ops for you to add to the ‘Gram.

 From sunset to midnight daily, Paris Las Vegas hosts an Eiffel Tower light show every half hour.

 Also make sure to catch the dueling pianos at the Napoleon Lounge each day at 5 p.m.

 6. The Light Shows at Grand Bazaar Shops

 Every day, the Grand Bazaar Shops by Bally’s puts on a light show set to music.

 Don’t worry about missing out on the action.
-The show happens every 15 minutes from dusk to about midnight on most nights.
-On Fridays and Saturdays, the light shows run until nearly 1 a.m.
+The show happens every 15 minutes from dusk to about midnight Sunday to Thursday.
+On Fridays and Saturdays, the light shows run from dusk until nearly 1 a.m.